 - Beans (kidney, borlotti, chickpeas, these are also a great source of protein)

 - Bread (for example – wholegrain, rye, seeded, sourdough)

 - Unsalted nuts (for example – almonds, cashews, walnuts)

 - Coconut oil

 3. Recipes & cooking – I find Pintrest and Instagram fantastic for recipe inspirations, and I also love the body coaches lean in 15 recipes.
 Getting yourself a food planner is a great and fun way to note down recipes and shopping lists.
 Splitting your food ideas into breakfast, lunch, dinner and snacks will also seem less daunting than trying to cook with no vision as to when you’re actually going to eat it.
 I like to set time aside every evening to cook my meals for the following day, but understandably this might not be do-able for all.
 Think about making extra portions that you can batch cook and freeze ready to take out when you need it (chili, stew, bolognaise can easily be frozen).
 Most foods can be cooked in batches, but be sure to eat within 3 days or so as you can never be too careful with freezing and re-heating foods, especially meat.
-The same principle goes with eggs of which are perfect for a snack or breakfast.
+The same principle goes with eggs of which are perfect for a snack or to have for breakfast.
 Overnight oats can be made the night before and can be eaten fresh out of the fridge the following morning.
-Leaving extras at work (microwaveable rice, oats, protein bars) can be kept at work for emergencies (we all have those days when we run out of the door destined to forget our heads if they weren’t already screwed on).
+Leaving extras at work (microwaveable rice, cereals, oats) can be kept at work for emergencies (we all have those days when we run out of the door destined to forget our heads if they weren’t already screwed on).
 Snacks such as nuts, protein bars, bananas can be carried in your bag, and can also be left in your draw at work when the 3pm slump kicks in.